eibrahimov/tuts-tutorial/claude-flow/03-teaching-new-skills.md

 # Teaching Claude-Flow New Skills: E2E AI Testing Framework

 ## Your Original Question
-> "then how to ask you to teach Claude-flow learn new e2e ai testing framework? what is a path to learning? how to write prompt for you?"
+> "Then how do I ask you to teach Claude-Flow to learn a new E2E AI testing framework?
+What is the path to learning?
+How do I write a prompt for you?"

 ## Complete Answer: The Learning Path